Bombe: The Enigma machine

-In 1930, the German army introduced an additional security feature, a plugboard (Steckerbrett in German; each plug is a Stecker, and the British cryptologists also used the word) that further scrambled the letters.
+In 1930, the German army introduced an additional security feature, a plugboard (Steckerbrett in German; each plug is a Stecker, and the British cryptologists also used the word) that further scrambled the letters, both before and after they passed through the rotor-reflector system.
 The Enigma encryption is a self-inverse function, meaning that it substitutes letters reciprocally: if A is transformed into R, then R is transformed into A. The plugboard transformation maintained the self-inverse quality, but the plugboard wiring, unlike the rotor positions, does not change during the encryption.
 This regularity was exploited by Welchman's "diagonal board" enhancement to the bombe, which vastly increased its efficiency.
 With six plug leads in use (leaving 14 letters "unsteckered"), there were 100,391,791,500 possible ways of setting up the plugboard.

 An important feature of the machine from a cryptanalyst's point of view, and indeed Enigma's Achilles' heel, was that the reflector in the scrambler prevented a letter from being enciphered as itself.
 Any putative solution that gave, for any location, the same letter in the proposed plaintext and the ciphertext could therefore be eliminated.

 In the lead-up to World War II, the Germans made successive improvements to their military Enigma machines.
 By January 1939, additional rotors had been introduced so that three rotors were chosen from a set of five (hence there were now 60 possible wheel orders) for the army and air force Enigmas, and three out of eight (making 336 possible wheel orders) for the navy machines.
 In addition, ten leads were used on the plugboard, leaving only six letters unsteckered.
 This meant that the air force and army Enigmas could be set up in 1.5×1019 ways.
 In 1941 the German navy introduced a version of Enigma with a rotatable reflector (the M4 or Four-rotor Enigma) for communicating with its U-boats.
 This could be set up in 1.8×1020 different ways.